QVPR/VPRTempo/README.md

 </p>

 Similarly above, if you wish to run the training through an IDE then change the `bool` flag for `train_new_model` to `True`.

+## Tutorials
+We provide a series of Jupyter Notebook [tutorials](https://github.com/AdamDHines/VPRTempo-quant/tree/main/tutorials) that go through the basic operations and logic for VPRTempo and VPRTempoQuant.

 ## Issues, bugs, and feature requests
 If you encounter problems whilst running the code or if you have a suggestion for a feature or improvement, please report it as an [issue](https://github.com/QVPR/VPRTempo/issues).